reach-sh/reach-lang/docs/src/rsh/compute/index.md

 range: 12 - 14
 ```

-The code here digests Alice's password into a hash so that the hash can be shared safely with Bob on the consensus network without people on the network knowing the password.
+This sample digests password, `_pass` into a hash, `passDigest`, so that it can be shared safely on the consensus network without eavesdroppers learning the password.

 ### `balance`